 - 1. Display the polyline called "Central axis" in the scene. - 2.
 Select the point cloud of the tunnel and go to Along Direction. - 3.
-Choose the direction of a component ( - 4.
+Choose the direction of a component () and click on the central axis.
+An arrow is displayed in the scene to represent the direction. - 4.
 When you click on Preview, the point cloud is colored along this direction with a color gradient. - 5.
 Click on Edit color to modify the colors. - 6.
 In the upper part of the dialog box, in Presets, choose the Regular Steps preset and set the Number of steps to 4 and Click OK. - 7.
 Click OK to validate the color map. - 8.
 Click OK again to validate the colored cloud.